 What this means in real terms is that there is lots of indirect and secondary evidence that CBD is good at promoting sleep.

-Melatonin is a natural hormone that occurs in your body and can be safely taken as a synthetic supplement.
+Melatonin is a natural hormone that occurs in your body and can be safely taken as a supplement.
 The main use cases for melatonin are helping you fall asleep faster, reducing the risk of waking up at night and improving sleep quality.

 Your body already uses this hormone to regulate your sleep, which is released at night and isn’t secreted at all during the day.